CT (Computerised Tomography)

 You may be asked to follow special fasting and drinking instructions before your CT scan.
 Your appointment letter will explain how you need to prepare.
 If you have any concerns or questions contact one of the radiographers in the diagnostic imaging department

 The Montefiore Hospital has invested in a Siemens SOMATOM CT scanner which provides a combination of high-end imaging and patient comfort.
-CT scans are safe and painless but involve exposure to ionising X-ray radiation (an average CT is a similar amount of Radiation to three years of naturally occurring background radiation).
+CT scans are safe and painless but involve exposure to ionising X-ray radiation.

 Siemens has led the way in developing technology to reduce the dose without compromising the image quality.
 The SOMATOM has a range of features that actively reduces the dose according to patient size and needs.